LucasBehrendt/tech-blog/README.md

 If you wish to deploy to Heroku using the CLI, follow these steps instead:

-  - Login to heroku by entering your credentials:
+  - Login to Heroku by entering your credentials:
     ```
     $ heroku login -i
     ```